 After surgery, make sure you also do the following:

-- Participate in regular light exercise programs to maintain proper strength and mobility of your new knee. - Take special precautions to avoid falls and injuries.
-Individuals who have undergone total knee replacement surgery and experience a fracture may require more surgery. - Notify your dentist that you had a knee replacement.
-You should be given antibiotics before all dental surgery for the rest of your life. - See Dr. Bhargava periodically for a routine follow-up examination and x-rays (radiographs).
+- mobility of your new knee. - require more surgery. - antibiotics before all dental surgery for the rest of your life. - See Dr. Bhargava periodically for a routine follow-up examination and xrays (radiographs).